What is Federal Supervised Release?

 “Get Off Paper.”

-Many people understandably breathe a sigh of relief after they are released from federal prison.
-At the same time, they are still not out of the legal woods.
-If they commit a federal supervised release violation, they can face additional jail time.
+Many people breathe a sigh of relief after they are released from federal prison.
+At the same time, they are still not out of the woods.
+If they commit a federal supervised release violation, they can face more jail time.

 Moreover, the trick to federal supervised release is for clients to “get off paper” as soon as possible.
 In many cases, defendants maybe eligible for early termination of their federal supervised release.
 In particular, defendants can ask their probation officer to make an early termination request with the judge.
 Or, the defendant can hire an attorney to make this request also.